 You might prefer earning tiered cash back rewards.
 The American Express Blue Business Cash™ Card does just that.
 You can earn 2% on the first $50,000 spent on eligible purchases annually, then 1% thereafter.
 Cash back earned is automatically credited to your statement.
 Some of the possibilities include advertising, plane tickets, hotel rooms, computer technology services, and dining or gas stations.

 When you need to exceed your credit limit with a large purchase, you can do so with expanded buying power.
-This isn’t an unlimited expanded buying amount, but it’s a nice perk.
-It adjusts with your use of the card, your payment history, credit record, financial resources, and other factors.
+Just remember, the amount you can spend above your credit limit is not unlimited.
+It adjusts with your use of the Card, your payment history, credit record, financial resources known to American Express and other factors.

 These bonuses can help with costly overhead fees, making this one of the best credit cards for dentists.
 There is no annual fee (See Rates & Fees).